Explore the Gardens

-The Kitchen Garden will be home to a variety of vegetables, fruits, herbs, and other edible plants.
-It will also feature plantings that thematically connect the Kitchen Garden with the adjacent Indigenous Peoples’ Garden, including the three sisters (corn, squash and beans).
-Here visitors will engage with Indigenous teachings exploring the connection between people and nature.
+The Kitchen Garden is home to a variety of vegetables, fruits, herbs, and other edible plants.
+It also features plantings that thematically connect the Kitchen Garden with the adjacent Indigenous Peoples’ Garden, including the three sisters (corn, squash and beans).

 The Kitchen Garden will also focus on active gardening, with potential for demonstrations, classes, composting, and water conservation.
-The area will include a variety of themed garden beds with rotating crops, an arbour, an outdoor oven, and a variety of greenhouses for planting and demonstration.
+The area includes a variety of themed garden beds with rotating crops, an arbour, an outdoor oven, and a variety of greenhouses for planting and demonstration.

-The Seasonal Garden will celebrate change expressed through perennial plant selections that will peak at different times throughout the spring, summer, and fall.
-This space will evolve to accommodate activities in all four seasons, as this area will be a living horticultural painting replete with a garden path, water feature, arbour, and seating.
+The Seasonal Garden celebrates change expressed through perennial plant selections that will peak at different times throughout the spring, summer, and fall.
+This evolving space accommodates activities in all four seasons, featuring a garden path, water feature, arbour, and seating.
 A wide variety of plant life will showcase the beauty of perennial gardens.

-The Sensory Garden will be a feast for the senses as visitors find themselves challenged to engage through sight, smell, touch, taste, and sound.
-Points of interest include a garden bed dedicated to a rotating variety of colourful, aromatic, and tactile plant species, and hill-like topographical features replete with tall grasses to draw the eye and invite exploration.
-This unique horticultural feature allows visitors a fully involved garden experience that promotes interaction with nature in an extraordinary way.
+The Sensory Garden is a feast for the senses!
+Engage with plants through sight, smell, touch, and sound.
+Points of interest include a garden bed dedicated to a rotating variety of colourful, aromatic, and tactile plant species, and hill-like topographical features replete with tall grasses that invite exploration.
+The Sensory Garden offers a fully involved garden experience that promotes interaction with nature in an extraordinary way.

-The Performance Garden will offer opportunities for visitors to enjoy a variety of different art forms while surrounded by nature.
+The Performance Garden offers opportunities for visitors to enjoy a variety of different art forms while surrounded by nature.
 The focal point of the Performance Garden is an outdoor stage surrounding by a gently tiered and landscaped seating area.

 The Grove focuses on the majesty of trees.
-Here, visitors will encounter an abundance of plant life in the spring, a cool retreat in the summer, breathtaking views of fall foliage and refuge from the cold winter along beautiful snow covered woodland paths.
-The Grove will wrap visitors in a tranquil arboretum setting that reminds us of the simple beauty and calming nature of trees and shrubs.
+Here you'll encounter an abundance of plant life in the spring, a cool retreat in the summer, breathtaking views of fall foliage and refuge from the cold winter along beautiful snow covered paths.
+The Grove wraps visitors in a tranquil arboretum setting that reminds us of the simple beauty and calming nature of trees and shrubs.